GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 {{< /rawhtml >}}

-The book is structured as a set of 6 parts and three very useful appendices.
-In the first part, the authors define what Noise is, and how it affects the criminal justice system.
-In the second part, it introduces us to how to measure errors (bias and noise) using a concept called mean squared error.
-In the next 4 parts they use those concepts to analyses noise in different situations including project estimation, hiring, feedback cycles and much more.
+The book is structured as a set of six parts and three very useful appendices.
+In the first part, the authors define the concept of Noise and how it affects the criminal justice system.
+The second part introduces a method to measure errors (bias and noise) based on a concept called mean squared error.
+In the following four parts of the book, the authors use those concepts to analyse noise in many different situations such as project estimation, hiring, feedback cycles and more.

-There are some very important discussions about using algorithms and machine learning systems which can produce bias.
-They cite the book “[Weapons of Math Destruction](https://amzn.to/3y14fQz)” and argue that we should do better algorithms:
+*Noise* also raises a very important discussion about how algorithms and machine learning systems can produce bias.
+There is a reference to Cathy O’Neil’s “[Weapons of Math Destruction](https://amzn.to/3y14fQz)” and the authors argue that improving algorithms is worth the effort.

-> These examples and many others lead to an inescapable conclusion: although a predictive algorithm in an uncertain world is unlikely to be perfect, it can be far less imperfect than noisy and often ­biased human judgment.
+> These examples and many others lead to an inescapable conclusion: although a predictive algorithm in an uncertain world is unlikely to be perfect, it can be far less imperfect than noisy and often biased human judgment.
 This superiority holds in terms of both validity (good algorithms almost always predict better) and discrimination (good algorithms can be less biased than human judges).
-If algorithms make fewer mistakes than human experts do and yet we have an intuitive preference for for people, then our intuitive preferences should be carefully examined
+If algorithms make fewer mistakes than human experts do and yet we have an intuitive preference for people, then our intuitive preferences should be carefully examined.

-In my opinion the most practical chapters are the appendices, because they present a set of guidelinies that can be applied in most companies.
-Appendix A explains how to conduct a Noise audit, so we can understand how much noise is present in the institution's decision process.
-Appendix B is a [checklist for decision observers](/images/noise-bias-checklist.png) (the professional that will help a team to make better decisions).
-Appendix C tells us how to improve predictions.
+Finally, the appendices offer very practical advice, presenting a set of guidelinies that can be applied in most companies.
+Appendix A explains how to conduct a Noise audit, so we can understand how much noise is present in the institution’s decision process.
+Appendix B is a [checklist for decision observers](/images/noise-bias-checklist.png) (the professional that will help a team to make better decisions), and appendix C tells us how to improve predictions.

 ### How can Error be measured?